moose56/moose56.github.io/_posts/2018-06-03-starting-out-with-spring.md

 ### How to create a REST end point

 See this [building a RESTful web service](https://spring.io/guides/gs/actuator-service/) guild.
-In essesnce decorate a class with the `@Controller` annotation and a methond with the `@ResponseBody` and `@GetMapping` annotateions e.g.
+In essesnce decorate a class with the `@Controller` annotation and a methond with the `@ResponseBody` and `@GetMapping` annotations e.g.

 ```java
 @Controller